-1. As you unpack, try to keep the contents of each of the smaller bags together and separate from the others.
+1. Some parts of your radial arm saw are packaged in small boxes according to function.
+As you unpack, try to keep the contents of each of the smaller boxes together and separate from the others.
 This will help you identify and locate the parts you need during assembly.

-The following parts are included with model 113.197210:
+The following parts are included with model 113.197510: